tethysplatform/tethys/docs/installation/application.rst

 Using Install (Recommended):
 ----------------------------

-Using the ``install`` cli command, you can install the application in one quick step.
+Using the :ref:`install cli command <tethys_cli_install>`, you can install the application in one quick step.
 The ``install`` command will install all the dependencies, link any services that you might need for your application and can also rely on the portal configuration to link default services to your application (as configured by the portal administrator).

 ::